gvisoc/gvisoc.github.io/_posts/2021-04-28-Verify-Downloads.markdown

 # Checking the Authorship and Authenticity of the Software
 If we don't trust the Software Publisher, that is to say, the website or the server we downloaded the package from, then checking the integrity of the download is not enough.
 The Publisher could have offered anything else in that file, and calculate a perfect valid reference checksum for a counterfeit package.

-In such case of distrust, we want to check the software authorship, and therefore its autenticity.
+In such case of distrust, we want to check the software authorship, and therefore its authenticity.
 We can do that by obtaining a cryptographic signature of the package, created by the Software Author, and verifying it cryptographically.

 There are many cryptographic signature mechanisms and algorithms, but here we will focus on signatures produced using asymmetric cryptography because they are the ones used most often, if not the only ones used to sign software.